Avg: 3.5 from 51 votes

 Pitch 2, 5.10+, 100’ Work your way up the stembox past some decent gear and bolts.
-At the little cap roof, shuffle right and make the "cross to the choss" move, and then up the long, steep crack which gets wider as you go.
+At the little cap roof, shuffle right and make the "cross to the choss" move and then up the long, steep crack which gets wider as you go.
 A two bolt belay awaits you in the fairly spacious, though a bit dingy Bat Cave.
 At the top of this pitch keep an eye out for the lone pocket on the right wall to avoid too much offwidthing...
-Set of doubles to #3 and bolts.
+Bolts and doubles to #3 and a #4.

-Pitch 3, 5.9, 40’ Stem out the cave on the climber's right past bolt, and up to a fingery layback/stem system.
-Look for crimps and moves leading left around a corner to a ledge and two bolt belay.
+Pitch 3, 5.9, 40’ Stem out the cave on the climber's right past bolt and up to a fingery layback/stem system.
+Look for crimps and moves leading left around a corner to a hidden ledge and two bolt belay.
 Small medium cams, bolt.
-A short, but exposed, and fun pitch.
+A short, exposed, and fun little pitch.

 Pitch 4, 5.11-, 85’~ Thee money pitch for sure with very airy exposure.
-Somewhat intimidating steep laybacking up the featured crack will eventually lead you past a bolt, and up to a small roof feature.
-Bust a gut on the cruxy mantle move, and follow unique holds, and bolts up to a two bolt belay.
-NOTE- DO NOT TRY TO RAP FROM THIS ANCHOR.
+Somewhat intimidating steep lay backing up the featured crack will eventually lead you past a bolt and up to a small roof feature.
+Bust a gut on the cruxy mantle move.
+Follow unique face holds and bolts up to a two bolt belay.

-Pitch 5, 5TH class, Traverse gingerly, right, past bolts, delicate rock, suspect gear placements, around corner, and down to a nice ledge, and belay bolts.
-This is the Party Ledge, yoo hoo, the end of Trundler’s, and the top of PMT.
-Also, your point of ground return.
+Pitch 5, 5TH class, Traverse gingerly to the climber’s right past bolts, delicate rock, suspect gear placements, around corner, and down to a nice ledge with belay bolts.
+This is the Party Ledge, of course, and the top of Mind Trick.
+Also your point of ground return.
 Hope you enjoy.

-The rap route descends on the PMT's anchors.
+The rap route descends on the Mind Trick anchors.
 Bring a 60, or preferably a 70 meter rope.
 All stations are steel.

 Rap 1: 90' to a small ledge with chains.

-Rap 2: 30' Short rap down to the Triangle of Love ledge.
+Rap 2: 30' Short rap down to the Triangle ledge.

 Rap 3: 90' or so to a slopey ledge.
 NOTE- pay attention when pulling the cord!